 If nothing else, the pandemic has really brought home to all businesses just how broad and long their supply chains are and therefore how susceptible to the disruption they can be.

-Against this backdrop, some businesses are narrowing the geographic spread of territories they serve, focussing on local and even hyperlocal markets that require fewer supply chain touchpoints.
-Others are going a step further in this quest by considering the feasibility of establishing micro-factories in locations near to major customers to ensure continued certainty of product supply and minimize potential disruption.
+Against this backdrop, some businesses are narrowing the geographic spread of territories they serve, focusing on local and even hyperlocal markets that require fewer supply chain touchpoints.
+Others are going a step further in this quest by considering the feasibility of establishing micro-factories in locations near major customers to ensure continued certainty of product supply and minimize potential disruption.

-At the other end of the scale, some of the largest operators are reconsidering their offshoring strategies, to look at on and reshoring with a view to reducing their susceptibility to supply chain challenges.
+At the other end of the scale, some of the largest operators are reconsidering their offshoring strategies, to look at and reshoring with a view to reducing their susceptibility to supply chain challenges.

 These changes of course take time and investment themselves, further increasing existing cost pressures already in play.
 Little wonder then that inflation is running hot in many global markets, with the latest figures showing the headline rate in the UK hit 4.2% in October.
-It’s a similar story in the US, where the figure is at a 31 year high, with prices increasing by 6.2% over the past twelve months.
+It’s a similar story in the US, where the figure is at a 31-year high, with prices increasing by 6.2% over the past twelve months.

 Getting ahead of the game with data.